Cronulla South Public School

 Cronulla South Public School has as an option a BYOD (Bring Your Own Device) program across Year 3, 4, 5 and 6 classes.
 Our vision is to encourage creative and innovative learning opportunities for students using BYOD as a tool to facilitate and maximise learning.

-BYOD (Bring Your Own Device) refers to student's bringing a personal technology device to school to use for educational purposes under the direction of a teacher.
-For the purposes of BYOD, ‘device’ refers to a privately owned wireless laptop.
-This will also ease transitions into high school where students are required to bring their own laptop.
-Please Note: Cronulla South Public School has made the decision that mobile phones/smart phones/smart watches and tablets will not be accepted as stated in the attached Digital Devices Use in School Policy.
+BYOD (Bring Your Own Device) refers to students bringing a personal technology device to school to use for educational purposes under the direction of a teacher.
+For BYOD, ‘device’ refers to a privately owned wireless laptop.
+This will also ease transitions into high school, where students must bring laptops.
+Please Note: Cronulla South Public School has decided that mobile phones/smartphones/smartwatches that allow communication with others throughout the day and tablets will not be accepted, as stated in the NSW Department of Education's Digital Devices and Online Services for Students.

-Students will be able to connect compatible devices to a filtered DoE internet service which will provide safe and secure internet access for students.
+Students can connect compatible devices to a filtered DoE internet service, providing students with safe and secure internet access.

 There are many reasons to go BYOD at Cronulla South Public School.
 These include: